Billionaire Profile

 In-Depth Profile

-Larry Culp was born in March 1963, in the Washington, D.C. area, the son of a small welding company owner.
-He earned a bachelor's degree from Washington College and an MBA from Harvard Business School.
+H. Lawrence "Larry" Culp Jr. was born in March 1963 and raised in the Washington, D.C., area.
+He is the son of a small welding company owner.
+Culp earned a Bachelor of Arts degree in Economics from Washington College and later obtained an MBA from Harvard Business School.

 Rise to Success